 7. Make Them Feel Special

 This how you build a strong emotional connection with your audience.
 Mark their birthday and anniversary with a special offer just for them.
 Take note of what they say they enjoy the most at your restaurant and surprise them on their next visit with it.
-These small but customized efforts really help the customers feel valued and taken care of.
-They will not only recommend your place to everyone, they will also make sure they visit you as often as possible.
+These small but customized efforts help the customers feel valued and taken care of.
+They will not only recommend your place to everyone, but they will also make sure they visit you as often as possible.